-"This is what's called an eight cubic yard dumpster," said Jeff Wilson, who has a Ph.D. in environmental science.
+"This is what's called an 10 cubic yard dumpster," said Jeff Jensen, who is a pool cleaner in Austin.

 "Telling people you have life dreams, you want to live in a dumpster, it brings sympathy your way," he said.

-But Wilson isn't looking for sympathy.
-The Huston-Tillotson professor is looking to pique interest in the area of sustainability.
+But Jensen isn't looking for sympathy.
+The UT student is looking to pique interest in the area of sustainability.

 "We throw things into the dumpster rental philadelphia and they just sort of magically disappear.
 And there's not much thought given to the processes behind that," he said.